asterics/AsTeRICS-Grid/docs/documentation_dev/04_datamodel.md

 EncryptedObject has the following two additional properties:

 1. **encryptedDataBase64**: contains the encrypted version of the serialized JSON object this EncryptedObject actually holds
 1. **encryptedDataBase64Short**: contains the same encrypted serialized JSON object, but all properties longer than 500 characters are removed.
-This "short" version of the object can be used if not all data is needed, e.g. no image data of grids, only short data items like the label.
+This "short" version of the object can be used if not all data is needed, e.g. no image data of grids, but only short data items like the label.
+The property `encryptedDataBase64Short` is empty (`null`), if it's the same as `encryptedDataBase64` (no long properties) in order to save memory space.

-The GridData data model contains a property `isShortVersion` which indicates that the current object includes only a short, stripped version of the data, if set to `true`.
+The `GridData` data model contains a property `isShortVersion` which indicates that the current object includes only a short, stripped version of the data, if set to `true`.
 These short versions of GridData objects are used for the list of grids in the [manage grids view](../documentation_user/02_navigation.md#manage-grids-view) since there the only properties that are needed are `label` and `id`.

 [&#x2190; Previous Chapter](03_grid.md) [Next Chapter &#x2192;](05_data_storage.md)